ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 Rarely do we come across a map that provides bold concepts with nuanced gameplay elements to the table.

-dreamless wanderer is easily one of those charts with its integration of LN grace elements more commonly found in 4k and technical, reading intensive, patterning.
+*dreamless wanderer* is easily one of those charts with its integration of LN grace elements more commonly found in 4k and technical, reading-intensive, patterning.
 This yields a combination which is quite a rarity even for unranked!
-While the highlights of the chart are found in the intense complextro bits, the intentionaly usage of pattern repetition and build really wraps the chart together.
+While the highlights of the chart are found in the intense complextro bits, the intentional usage of pattern repetition and build really wraps the chart together.

-I definitely see this chart setting the groundwork for more expressive charting in the future for 7K ranked.
+I definitely see this chart setting the groundwork for more expressive charting in the future for 7K Ranked.
 Good job paradoxus_!

 *described and primarily suggested by [lepnai](https://osu.ppy.sh/users/5314573)*